List of dignitaries at the state funeral of Hirohito

 Map showing countries which sent dignitaries to the state funeral of Emperor Shōwa on 24 February 1989.

 The state funeral of Hirohito (Emperor Shōwa), the 124th Emperor of Japan, was attended by a significant number of dignitaries from Japan, 163 foreign countries and 28 international institutions.
-The funeral on 24 February 1989 comprised a series of religious and state ceremonies at the Shinjuku Gyo-en in Tokyo.
+The funeral on 24 February 1989 comprised a series of religious (Shinto) and state ceremonies at the Shinjuku Gyo-en in Tokyo.